English Placement Test (EPT) & Math Placement Test (MPT)

 What If You Don’t Achieve The Minimum Score?

-• If you score between 11 and 14 points, you will be required to take academic writing courses in either the Pre-University Program or in the Pre-Master’s Program
+- If you score between 11 and 14 points, you will be required to take academic writing courses in either the Pre-University Program or the Pre-Master’s Program.

-• If you score less than 11.5 points, you will be required to take a Pathway Program with a Pathway Partner Institution off-campus.
+- If you score below 11 points, you will be required to take a Pathway Program with a Pathway Partner Institution off-campus.
 Once you have successfully completed the pathway program, you will then enter either the Pre-University Program or the Pre-Master’s Program in the following trimester.

 When Will I Receive My Result?